Pre-Symposium III, 2020

 The Aboagora Pre-Symposium 2020

-ABOAGORA – Between Arts and Sciences -symposium invites Doctoral Candidates and Art students to a research retreat directed by curator and researcher Taru Elfving (CAA Contemporary Art Archipelago), organized in collaboration with the Archipelago Research Institute of Turku on the island of Seili, a 2-hour boat ride from Turku in the Archipelago Sea.
+ABOAGORA invited Doctoral Candidates and Art students to a research retreat directed by curator and researcher Taru Elfving (CAA Contemporary Art Archipelago) and organised in collaboration with the Archipelago Research Institute of Turku on the island of Seili, a 2-hour boat ride from Turku in the Archipelago Sea.

-The Pre-Symposium offers a momentary pause in habitual patterns and processes of practice.
-This can open up other modes of engagement and sensibilities critically situated in relation to the specific ecosystem and history of the Turku Archipelago.
-Furthermore, it implies retreat from the conventions of boundary-making between disciplines and epistemologies, in order to nurture an ecology of practices.
-It is an exceptional opportunity to slow down to discuss and share ideas with artists and researchers from different fields and backgrounds, perhaps even a prospect for new ideas and collaborations.
+The Pre-Symposium offered a momentary pause in habitual patterns and processes of practice.
+This opened up other modes of engagement and sensibilities critically situated in relation to the specific ecosystem and history of the Turku Archipelago.
+Furthermore, it implied retreat from the conventions of boundary-making between disciplines and epistemologies, in order to nurture an ecology of practices.